-- This list excludes Men Behind the Sun, which is widely agreed to be one of the most shocking movies ever produced.
+- This list excludes Man Behind the Sun, which is widely agreed to be one of the most shocking movies ever made.
 It is too obvious a choice for entry.

-- Transliterations are not in Mandarin but Cantonese, the regional dialect spoken in Hong Kong.
+- Transliterations are not in Mandarin but Cantonese, the regional Chinese dialect spoken in the former British colony.

 - Practically every movie on this list was reclassified as Category III after the rating system was introduced in Hong Kong in 1988.

-- Simply put, Hong Kong Category III movies are intended only for viewers above 18 years of age.
-It is inaccurate to consider them as “video nasties” or purely exploitation movies, though.
-A movie could be classified as Category III for violence, excessive gore, sexual content, etc.
+- In a nutshell, Hong Kong Category III movies are intended only for viewers age 18 and above.
+It is also inaccurate to consider all such shows as “video nasties” or purely exploitative.
+A movie could be classified as Category III for violence, excessive gore, sexual content, sensitive subject, etc.